Pomilon/ManhwaSearch/README.md

 # ManhwaSearch - Manga Scraper & Reader

 ManhwaSearch is a self-hosted web application for scraping, managing, and reading manga and manhwa.
-It features a modern, responsive Single Page Application (SPA) frontend and a robust Python backend with a background scheduler for automated updates.
+It features a modern, responsive Single Page Application (SPA) frontend and a Python backend with a background scheduler for automated updates.

 ## Features